-A candidate must attend, for at least three terms, a full-time postgraduate course approved by the Faculty and must pass a University examination on the subject matter of the course.
+A candidate must attend, for at least three terms, a full-time postgraduate course approved by the College of Engineering, Mathematical and Physical Sciences and must pass a University examination on the subject matter of the course.
 A candidate may be required to submit a dissertation on a project undertaken as part of the course; this dissertation will form part of the material to be assessed by the examiners.

-The Faculty must approve the syllabus of the course to be attended by a candidate proceeding under Mode II.
+The College must approve the syllabus of the course to be attended by a candidate proceeding under Mode II.